wbalmer/petitRADTRANS/docs/content/installation.rst

 Installation of petitRADTRANS via pip install
 _____________________________________________

-To install pRT via pip install just type
+Make sure you have numpy and a fortran compiler (e.g., gfortran) installed.
+Then, to install pRT via pip install just type

 .. code-block:: bash